chromaui/chromatic-docs/embed.md

 <summary>How to embed stories in Medium</summary>

-Paste the Storybook URL into your Medium article then press Enter.
+Paste the Storybook URL into your Medium article, then press Enter.
 The embed will automatically resize to fit the height of your story.

-While editing an artcile, Medium renders all embeds non-interactive.
+While editing an article, Medium renders all embeds non-interactive.
 Once you publish, the embed will be interactive.
 [View live demo on Medium »](https://medium.com/@ghengeveld/embedding-storybook-on-medium-ce8a280c03ad)

 </details>